HallowGuy/MoonBase/README.md

 - **Typesense** – search engine used by Outline and Answer, API available at `/typesense/`
 - **Metabase** – analytics UI served from `/metabase/`
 - **Redis** – cache for Outline
+- **Form.io** – form builder served from `/formio/`
+- **MongoDB** – backing database for Form.io
 - The PostgreSQL instance initializes a database named `system_database`.
   Application tables live under the `app` schema, Keycloak stores its data in the `keycloak` schema and Grafana uses the `grafana` schema.

+Configuration for each module lives in a dedicated YAML file inside the `module-configs/` directory (for example `module-configs/formio.yml`).
+These files can be edited before launch to tweak service behavior.

 ## Usage